chef/automate/components/docs-chef-io/content/automate/ha_faqs.md

 {{< note >}}

 - If you have patched some external config to any of the existing services then make sure you apply the same on the new nodes as well.
 For example, if you have patched any external configurations like SAML or LDAP, or any other done manually post-deployment in automate nodes, make sure to patch those configurations on the new automate nodes.
-The same must be followed for services like Chef-Server, Postgresql, and OpenSearch.
+The same must be followed for services like Chef-Server, PostgreSQL, and OpenSearch.
 - The new node will be configured with the certificates which were already configured in your HA setup.

 {{< /note >}}

 {{< warning >}}
   Downgrading the number of instance_count for the backend nodes will result in data loss.
 We do not recommend downgrading the backend nodes.
 {{< /warning >}}

-### Is Automate HA supports unencrypted traffic with managed service like AWS-Opensearch / RDS ?
+### Is Automate HA supports unencrypted traffic with managed service like AWS-OpenSearch / RDS ?

 - No, Automate HA support https connection only with Managed services.

 ### How to check logs while doing backup or restore?

 Set *log-level* debug using the command `chef-automate debug set-log-level deployment-service debug` and execute *journalctl* command, `journalctl --follow --unit chef-automate`.

 ### How to perform infrastructure cleanup for on-premises nodes

-Execute the following commands from bastion host as per your deployment to perfom infrastructure cleanup
+Execute the following commands from bastion host as per your deployment to perform infrastructure cleanup

-for AWS deployment
+For AWS deployment:

 ```bash
 chef-automate cleanup --aws-deployment
 ```

-for on premises deployment
+For on premises deployment:

 ```bash
 chef-automate cleanup --onprem-deployment
 ```

 ## HA Health Check Commands